Connecticut Post: The Post

-The paper has a weekday circulation of 53,866, a Saturday circulation of 41,768, and a Sunday circulation of 80,840, according to the Audit Bureau of Circulation, behind the Hartford Courant (264,539) and the New Haven Register (89,022).
 It is southwestern Connecticut's largest circulation daily newspaper.
 The paper competes directly with the Register in Stratford, Milford, and portions of the Lower Naugatuck Valley.
 Since June 2017, the Post and the Register have been under common ownership, with management led first by Hearst Connecticut Media Group president Paul Barbetta and since May 2019 by his successor Mike Deluca.

 The publisher is Mike Deluca who is also the president of Hearst Connecticut Media Group.
 Recent editor James H. Smith departed abruptly on June 26, 2008.
 No reason was given to staff, but Smith later attributed his departure to "mutual agreement".
 Smith had attempted to take the newspaper in a different direction, stressing slice-of-life style features and enterprise and investigative work while playing down court/police coverage.
 He avoided layoffs despite economic pressures, opting instead to offer buyouts and drastically cut the freelance budget.
 In October 2019 Wendy Metcalfe was named editor-in-chief of Hearst Connecticut Media on the abrupt ouster of Matt Derienzo.

 The Post employs seven editors within their departments including a digital news editor, sports editor, arts & entertainment editor, business editor, features editor, editorial page editor and photo editor.
 These editors work along with the managing editor and two assistant managing editors to build the newspaper daily.

 The Posts coverage area presents problems as Bridgeport, Connecticut's largest city, is a poor and mostly minority area, while the surrounding eastern Fairfield County and western New Haven County area is affluent and mostly white.
 Consequently, while the Post does provide solid coverage of Bridgeport, most of the paper is composed of local stories regarding the surrounding towns.